jenniferd8336/github-tutorial/README.md

 ##### In order to create a repository you must:
-1. Create a directory with the command: mkdir "repository-name"
+1. Create a directory with the command:
+    `mkdir "repository-name"`
-2. enter to the newly made directory with the command: cd "repository-name"
+2. enter to the newly made directory with the command:
+    `cd "repository-name"``
-3. Initialize git in the directory with the following command git init
+3. Initialize git in the directory with the following command `git init`
-3. Now that git has been intialized, the folder must be a repository, and (master) must appear after the name of the repository.
+3. Now that git has been intialized, the folder is now a repository, and `(master)` should appear after the name of the repository.

 ---
 ## Workflow & Commands